plone/meta/config/README.md

 ### `pyproject.toml`

-`towncrier` configuration: depending on the extension of your `CHANGES` file `plone/meta` will adapt the configuration for `towncrier`.
+`towncrier` configuration: depending on the extension of your `CHANGES` file, `plone/meta` will adapt the configuration for `towncrier`.

-It's authomatic, you don't need to do anything!
+It's automatic, you don't need to do anything!

 ```
 ##